-InfraCo Asia Non-Executive Director Amy Lee is a consultant with Singapore boutique law firm, Tan Kok Quan Partnership, where she specialises in infrastructure developments and government advisory work.
+Prior to her retirement from the legal industry, InfraCo Asia Non-Executive Director Amy Lee was a consultant with Singapore boutique law firm, Tan Kok Quan Partnership, where she specialised in infrastructure developments and government advisory work.
 Decades of experience working on projects in the region built up her belief that right mix of people is the key element in bringing new infrastructure initiatives to life.

 Ask Amy Lee about her accomplishments, and she’ll tell you about her mid-stage career change, shifting her legal practice to focus on infrastructure project work when she was starting the third decade of her working life.
 She might mention the multiple Habitat for Humanity teams she has led in countries like Indonesia, Mongolia, and Romania.
 Or she could recount stories of her Annapurna Base Camp treks, or the sections of Spain’s Camino de Santiago pilgrimage route that she’s tackled.